swiftlang/swift-evolution/proposals/NNNN-properly-constrained-pats-as-regular-protocols.md

 ### Do Nothing

-The current design is quite problematic - as mentioned in the [Motivation](#motivation) section.
+The current design is quite problematic - as discussed in the [Motivation](#motivation) section.
 Not to mention, it seems like an abnormality in the generics and exitentials system.
 There has, also, been post after post asking why this feature isn’t yet implemented - or outright proposing it.
 Fixing this ‘issue’ will strengthen the foundation of the generics systems to allow for [more and exciting future additions](https://forums.swift.org/t/improving-the-ui-of-generics/22814)

 ### Disallow Constraining an Associated Type with the Protocol Itself

 As mentioned in the [What would be a Regular Protocol](#what-would-be-a-regular-protocol?) section, the fifth example demonstrates how a pretty odd case would be handled.
-If you think about it, though, it’s not that different from constraining an associated type to the protocol containing it - such as [SwiftUI’s ‘View’](https://developer.apple.com/documentation/swiftui/view).
+If you think about it, though, it’s not that different from constraining an associated type to its enclosing protocol - such as [SwiftUI’s ‘View’](https://developer.apple.com/documentation/swiftui/view).
 Furthermore, protocols such as the following one are currently allowed:
 ```swift
 protocol Foo {
     var foo: Foo { get }
 }
 ```
-All in all, we don’t think it’s for the compiler to warn us when a protocol is _likely_ to fail, but rather when failure is _certain_.
+All in all, we don’t think it’s for the compiler to warn us when a protocol is _likely_ to fail, but rather when failure is _certain_, due to protocols' abstract nature.

 ## Future Directions